 Fall is upon us and there’s really no better way to take in the changing leaves than from the vantage point of a bike.
 Whether you’re a novice or a pro, Canada is home to so many prime cycling opportunities, many of which can be found along The Great Trail.
-From coast to coast to coast, we’ve rounded up some of the country’s most beautiful bike rides to help you welcome autumn on two wheels.
+From coast to coast to coast, we’ve rounded up some of the country’s most beautiful bike rides to help you welcome autumn, on two wheels.

 1. Waterfront Trail, Ontario

 Torontonians, if you’re in need of some respite from the hectic pace of city cycling, this is the place for you.
-Over the past few years, the city’s waterfront has seen an influx in infrastructure funds.
+Over the past few years, the city’s waterfront has seen an influx of infrastructure funds.
 The result?
 Ideal conditions for cycling.
 Starting at Burlington and stretching all the way to Toronto, this scenic trail guides you along the calming shores of Lake Ontario.
 Looking for a shorter ride?
 Martin Goodman Trail (named for the Toronto Star’s former president and editor-in-chief) is a cyclist’s dream, offering 56 km of smooth riding conditions and plenty of oak and elm trees for your fall foliage viewing pleasure.

 Photo credit: flickr.com/photos/bramptoncyclist

-2. Le Ptit Train du Nord, Quebec
+2. Le P’tit Train du Nord, Quebec

-A former railway, this trail is perfect for Montrealers looking for a bike trip not too far from the home.
-This 200km trail winds its way through the Laurentians, passing through charming towns, former train stations and lush forests.
+A former railway, this trail is perfect for Montrealers looking for a bike trip not too far from home.
+This 200-km trail winds its way through the Laurentians, passing through charming towns, former train stations and lush forests.
 Avid cyclist Steven Greenberg biked 50 km of the trail near Mont-Tremblant and found it to be a relaxing ride.
 “It’s a well-maintained trail that leads in and out of the woods,” says Greenberg.
 “You can enjoy the scenic ride without having to worry too much about hazards on the road.”

 Photo credit: Jean-Pierre Lavoie